Turrican II: The Final Fight: Universal Soldier

 Console conversions of Turrican II for the Sega Mega Drive/Genesis, SNES and Game Boy were produced by The Code Monkeys for Accolade, which had kept the rights for the console ports of the franchise.
 The game was originally developed using the original C64 source code and Amiga graphics as a base.
 At a late stage in the development, Accolade also acquired rights to produce a game spin-off of the Jean-Claude Van Damme movie Universal Soldier and decided to rebrand the console conversions as Universal Soldier.
 Turrican's sprite was changed into a marine and several other substitutions were made.
 Among other changes, the eyeballs-walking-on-fingers became mini tanks, and instead of a large mech/steel dragon in the first stage, the player now faces a large representation of Dolph Lundgren's character in the film.

 The three shoot 'em up stages, cut out from the port, were replaced by the developers with three original stages (a Vietnam jungle, a fortress, and a motel/car junkyard) that in theory should link the game to the film's atmosphere.
 The rest of the original Turrican II stages are still present and remain mostly intact in overall design, though some of them appear in a different order, along with the three new levels scattered through them.

 In the end, Accolade only released the Mega Drive/Genesis and Game Boy versions in both North America and Europe.
 Accolade decided not to publish the SNES version due to the high cost of larger capacity SNES cartridges, so it only exists in the form of a leaked pre-production alpha ROM.
 As none of the computer versions were published in North America, these disenfranchised ports were the only official North American releases of Turrican II until Turrican Flashback was released.

 Reception

 Entertainment Weekly gave the game a D+ and wrote that "Universal in name only, this is very reminiscent of a mediocre action game called Turrican, featuring the kind of dinky enemies that have plagued the genre for years, as well as a hero who curls up into a buzzing circular saw.
 It's still no worse than the movies it has absolutely nothing to do with."

+In 1993, Commodore Force ranked the game at number seven on its list of the top 100 Commodore 64 games.